eugef66/pi.thermostat/README.md

 	* * * * * python "app directory"/proc.py >> "app directory"/proc.log 2>&1

  ### Standalone:
  This installation allows you to run thermostat using included "bottle" web server and doesn't require Apache, Lighttpd or other web servers installed.
 It is single-threaded and slow, but a good choice for a simple and quick setup if light use is excpected.

 #### 1. Initialize GPIO on startup

 	sudo nano /etc/rc.local

+##### with UI
 add following command before `exit(0)`

+	python "app directroy"/client.py >> <app directory>/web.log 2>&1

+##### standalone SERVER-ONLY

-	python "app directroy"/web.py >> "app directory"/web.log 2>&1
+	python "app directroy"/server.py >> <app directory>/web.log 2>&1

 ### Advanced (with Apache2 server):
 This installation allows you to run thermostat with Apache, Lighttpd or other web servers which supports WSGI.
 #### 1. Initialize GPIO on startup